CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## MLAG and VRR Configuration

 In our example topology, VM will be located on one physical ESXi01 hypervisor and Edge VM on the other ESXI03.
-As Edge VM responsible for virtualized traffic to be sent out-of-the virtual world, both VM and Edge have to share the same Overlay TZ (VLAN) to communicate.
-But, as they are divided by a layer 3 underlay network, we must ensure the Geneve layer 2 overaly traffic to pass over it.
+As Edge VM responsible for virtualized traffic to be sent out-of-the virtual world, both VM and Edge must share the same Overlay TZ (VLAN) to communicate.
+But, as they are divided by a layer 3 underlay network, we must ensure the Geneve layer 2 overlay traffic to pass over it.
 In addition, the BM server is also part of the network and located in the physical world.
-So Edge will have to know how to reach it as well.
+So, Edge will have to know how to reach it as well.

-The ESXi hypervisors and the BM server connected using active/active LAG to the leaf switches for redunrancy and more throughput.
-For that, we create active/active, redundent layer 2 and layer 3 connectivity using MLAG protocol with VRR on top.
-The below Cumulus Linux switches configuration demostrates how to configure MLAG and VRR.
+The ESXi hypervisors and the BM server connected using active/active LAG to the leaf switches for redundancy and more throughput.
+For that, we create active/active, redundant layer 2 and layer 3 connectivity using MLAG protocol with VRR on top.
+The below Cumulus Linux switches configuration demonstrates how to configure MLAG and VRR.
 Make sure to set MLAG+VRR regardless the N-VDS uplink profile (active/active or active/standby), unless of course, only one ToR (leaf) or a single link is used to connect the hypervisor.

 ### MLAG General Configuration

 Cumulus Linux MLAG configuration is done by a single command.
-It automatically creates the peerlink bond, and configures all MLAG related configuration.
+It automatically creates the peerlink bond and configures all MLAG related configuration.

 {{< tabs "TABIDd013 ">}}
 {{< tab "leaf01 ">}}